averyrijos/logic/Theorems/Theorem: Λ-Invariance Convergence Theorem.md

 Thus, $\Delta D_i / \Delta t \leq 0$ for closed $\Lambda_i$ systems.

-*English translation:*
-In a closed system, invariance density cannot increase; it can only stay the same or decrease.

 ⸻

 **Step 2 — $\Lambda$-Injection**

 $\Lambda$-injection occurs when $\pi_i^{-1}: \Lambda \to \Lambda_i$ introduces new invariants that were not part of $I(\Lambda_i)$ but exist in $I(\Lambda)$.

-*English translation:*
-Injection from the substrate adds new invariants to the system.

 These increase $|I(\Lambda_i)|$, and therefore $D_i$, without requiring internal derivation.